Castlevania: Dracula X

 A screen displayed for multitap users.
 Pro Action Replay code 80819600 will display it.

 The title logo received extensive changes for each region.
 Different effects are used, too: In the Japanese version, the cross-looking Xs each get drawn on the screen, then the rest of the logo fades in.
 In North America, the Castlevania logo starts zoomed in and goes to its final placement, the Dracula graphic is drawn, then the X is drawn in two slashes, and finally the blood pours out of the logo.
 Europe gets shafted and the screen just fades in.

 The Japanese version's "pass word" was also corrected to "password" in the international versions.

 The cross subweapon's item sprite was changed from its original Castlevania: Rondo of Blood sprite to look more like the traditional Castlevania cross and less like, well, a cross.
-The sprites used in the life bar and when it is thrown were not changed, since those already resembled the international item sprite.

 In the Japanese version, the Warlock's tombstone projectiles feature crosses instead of faces.

 Several blood effects present in the original Japanese version were recolored or removed in the international versions.